G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/llm_node_guide.md

           },
           // Provider-inbuilt tool (e.g., web search for OpenAI) {
-            "tool_name": "web_search_preview", // This is the specific name for OpenAI's web search tool "is_provider_inbuilt_tool": true,
+            "tool_name": "web_search", // This is the specific name for OpenAI's web search tool "is_provider_inbuilt_tool": true,
             "provider_inbuilt_user_config": {
               // This structure must match the config schema for the specific inbuilt tool